Obamacare is now planning to offer women who have an increased chance of developing breast cancer free preventative medications.

 According to the Science World Report, the US Preventative Task Force hope that this effort through the healthcare act will lower cancer mortality rates.

-Since Obamacare has been enacted, HIV screenings, counseling for obesity and vision screenings for children have also been recommended for coverage.
+Since Obamacare has been enacted HIV screenings, counseling for obesity and vision screenings for children have also been recommended.